ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 $C$ is an integer because it is the sum of two integers.
 Also, $C > B$, which means that $B$ is not the largest integer after all.
 Thus, we have reached a contradiction.
-The only flaw in our reasoning is the initial assumption that the theorem is false.
+The only possible flaw in our reasoning is the initial assumption that the theorem is false.
 Thus, we conclude that the theorem is correct.
 :::